myltik/azure-docs.ru-ru/articles/storage/storage-dotnet-how-to-use-queues.md

 [AZURE.INCLUDE [storage-development-environment-include](../../includes/storage-development-environment-include.md)]

-### Добавление объявлений пространств имен
+### <a name="add-namespace-declarations"></a>Add namespace declarations

-Добавьте в начало файла `program.cs` следующие инструкции `using`:
+Add the following `using` statements to the top of the `program.cs` file:

     using Microsoft.Azure; // Namespace for CloudConfigurationManager
     using Microsoft.WindowsAzure.Storage; // Namespace for CloudStorageAccount
     using Microsoft.WindowsAzure.Storage.Queue; // Namespace for Queue storage types

-### Анализ строки подключения
+### <a name="parse-the-connection-string"></a>Parse the connection string

 [AZURE.INCLUDE [storage-cloud-configuration-manager-include](../../includes/storage-cloud-configuration-manager-include.md)]

-### Создание клиента службы очередей
+### <a name="create-the-queue-service-client"></a>Create the Queue service client

-Класс **CloudQueueClient** позволяет получать очереди, хранящиеся в хранилище очередей. Вот один из способов создать клиента службы.
+The **CloudQueueClient** class enables you to retrieve queues stored in Queue storage.
+Here's one way to create the service client:

     CloudQueueClient queueClient = storageAccount.CreateCloudQueueClient();

-Теперь вы можете написать код, который считывает и записывает данные в хранилище очередей.
+Now you are ready to write code that reads data from and writes data to Queue storage.

-## Создание очереди
+## <a name="create-a-queue"></a>Create a queue

-В этом примере показано, как создать очередь, если она не существует:
+This example shows how to create a queue if it does not already exist:

     // Retrieve storage account from connection string.
     CloudStorageAccount storageAccount = CloudStorageAccount.Parse(